California Traffic Safety Score Card

 California far and away leads the nation in the number of sobriety checkpoints conducted annually (2,000+).
 A statewide survey of California drivers in 2012 showed overwhelmingly support of sobriety checkpoints, by a rate of almost 90 percent.

-The second annual (2012) “Statewide Observational Survey of Cell Phone Use by Drivers” in California showed that 10.8 percent of drivers were using cell phones at any given daylight time, up from 7.3 percent in 2011.
-Although observed cell phone use increases were seen across all age groups, 16 to 25 year olds showed a dramatic rise, doubling from 9 percent to 18 percent.
+The third annual (2012) “Statewide Observational Survey of Cell Phone Use by Drivers” in California showed that 7.4 percent of drivers were using cell phones at any given daylight time, down from 10.8 in 2011, but more in line with the 7.3 seen in 2010.

 In two new questions this year, 51 percent of drivers thought that it was very likely or somewhat likely for someone to get a ticket for hand-held cell use or texting, and nearly 42 percent correctly chose $159 as the minimum ticket cost for cell phone use.
 Twenty-five percent thought it was lower and 33 percent picked a higher cost.